RonShalevich/break/README.md

 # break

-This is a python practice project to create a break planner
+This is a python practice project to create a break reminder